-That’s right, you’re forced to pay for a lawyer in almost all legal cases.
+That’s right, and you’re forced to pay for a lawyer in almost all legal cases.

-That said, sometimes we just don’t have the money to settle the matters that need to be settled.
+That said, sometimes, we just don’t have the money to settle the matters that need to be resolved.

 We’re going to explore some ideas on how to pay for a lawyer with no money in this article, helping you brainstorm your next moves forward.

 How to Pay for a Lawyer with No Money: Exploring Your Options